-Since pests are naturally driven away also the Prevents chemicals from entering water, soil and airso that the environment does not suffer any damage.
+As pests are naturally driven away, the Prevents chemicals from entering water, soil and airso that the environment is not harmed.

 Prevent animal suffering

-The use of environmentally and animal friendly control methods minimizes the Suffering of the pests and also of all wild and domestic animalswho could come into contact with the agents.
+The use of environmentally and animal-friendly control methods minimizes the Suffering of pests and all wild and domestic animalsthat could come into contact with the products.

 Avoid formation of resistances

 Sustainable pest control relies on a wide range of methods to Resistance of pests to chemicals and to maintain the effectiveness of natural measures in the long term.